TophatSynth/medic_backup/Lecture Notes/Week 3/Red blood cells.md

 - Multipotent stem cells -> asymmetric division -> myeloid stem cells -> proerythroblast -> reticulocyte -> erythrocyte
 - ![[Pasted image 20251002131808.png]]
 	- Starts off with the yolk sac, liver and spleen creating RBC's
 	- Then bone marrow, which grows into the axial skeleton.
-Vertebrae !!!!
+Vertebrae responsible for most of haematopoesis
 - RBC's get fed with iron from macrophages around it in the bone marrow
 - Reticulocytes
 	- Reticulocyte count is a good indicator of marrow health and response to anaemia or treatment
-	- !!!!
+	- Has reticulin - remnants of ribosomal mRNA left after the nucleus has been removed - removed by the spleen in 1-2 days

 ## Nutrients
 - Iron
 	- Adults has 3000-5000mg of iron of which 2/3 is in haemoglobin
 	- We absorb about 1-2mg daily from diet - higher requirement during pregnancy or blood loss
 	- ![[Pasted image 20251002132713.png]]
-		- Ferous (Fe2+/3+) iron absorbed by duodenal (duodenum) enterocytes
+		- Ferrous (Fe2+/3+) iron absorbed by duodenal (duodenum) enterocytes
+			- Fe3+ is reduced to Fe2+ first, then absorbed
+			- Iron also absorbed in haem from meat-based products
 		- Hepcidin regulates iron absorption and release from macrophages - is increased during inflammation -> less available iron bc macrophages absorb more and release less
-		- Circulation as either Fe3+ in transferrin or as Heme
+		- Circulation as either Fe3+ in transferrin or as haem
 		- Ferritin - soluble form of long term iron storage
 	- ![[Pasted image 20251002132852.png]]
 		- Blue pills are transferrin, red is iron, green is transferrin receptor